islaam-database/dawah/README.md

 0. Remove doubts about Islaam -  Ask if the person has any doubts about Islaam.
 If so, remove those doubts first.
 Then move on to the next step.
 2. Following the Sahaabah & the Salaf-us-Saalih and being a "Salafee."
+2. The Severity of Bid'ah
-3. Leaving the people of innovation.
+3. Abondoning the people of innovation.
 4. Recommend some scholars and students of knowledge to benefit from.
 5. Warn against Taweel & Tafweed.